conor-timmis/Meditation-Mindfulness-Yoga/README.md

 - [Open Sans](https://fonts.google.com/specimen/Open+Sans) is my choice of font for the primary headers and titles.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, as the burger menu icon, footer social media icons & headers throughout the sections.

+## Wireframes

+To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes, though they may differ from the end result of the pages, as I have had to change things here and there to improve user experience.

+### Mobile Wireframes

+### Tablet Wireframes

+### Desktop Wireframes